The Daily Bulletin/Reveille. (College Station, Tex.) 1916-1938, January 10, 1917, Image 1

 Below is the OCR text representation for this newspapers page.
 It is also available as plain text as well as XML.

-Published dtily (except Mondays) by the A. and M. Print Shop for circulation among students,
+Published Selly (except Mondays) Ls the A. and M. Print Shep fer cizculation amongstudents,

 faculty, and campus residents.